 What are the risks and complications of ARTAS?

 The common complications of the ARTAS procedure are the same as other FUE procedures in that swelling, bruising, itching, mild discomfort and pain may occur.
 There is also the risk of scalp numbness after the procedure that can last hours, and occasionally days, but this is typically self-limiting.
 One other risk that should be mentioned is “shock loss”.
 True to its name, shock loss results in an expedited loss of native hair in the recipient area thought to be related to inflammation that occurs during the course of natural healing.
-Thankfully, not all patients experience this and its incidence can be greatly reduced if a patient resumes/ starts using finasteride for a period of 6 months after surgery.
+Thankfully, not all patients experience this and its incidence can be greatly reduced if a patient resumes/starts using prescription medication given by the hair transplant surgeon for a period of 6 months after surgery.

 What to know after the procedure?

-The day after ARTAS surgery, patients return to our office for instruction on how to properly wash hair during the immediate post-op period.
-Also, patients will be asked to sleep in a semi-sitting 45 degree angled position in order to minimize forehead/scalp swelling.
+The day after ARTAS surgery, patients return to our office for instruction on how to properly wash their hair during the immediate post-op period.
+Also, patients will be asked to sleep in a semi-sitting, 45-degree angled position in order to minimize forehead/scalp swelling.
 A special neck pillow will be provided for use at night to help prevent swelling and minimize movement or rubbing of the grafts during sleep.
 Basic daily activities can be resumed after the 4th day and all activities, including strenuous exercise, can be resumed after a week.
 A hat is provided on the day of surgery and should be worn to help avoid direct sun exposure to the scalp.
-It is recommended patients avoid direct exposure to the sun for a period of 6 months post transplant.
-Spray sunblock SPF 30 or greater should be used when swimming or any time that patients are out in the sun unprotected by a hat.
+It is recommended that patients avoid direct exposure to the sun for a period of 6 months post-transplant surgery.
+Spray sunblock SPF 30 or greater should be used when swimming or whenever patients are out in the sun unprotected by a hat.
 More information about this topic is available at after FUE transplant.

 Is there ever a need for follow-up or revision r-FUE?

 As a patient gets older, they might progress to a higher Norwood class of hair loss and this implies further loss of their own native hair.
 As a result, patients often decide to undergo a second hair transplant to address the new areas of balding.
-As you entertain the idea of a second hair transplant, keep in mind that the previously transplanted hairs were removed from the “permanent zone” and they will likely never be lost.
-Each transplant case is different with some patients possibly needing additional grafts to maintain the desired density and fullness even in a previously transplanted area.
+As patients entertain the idea of a second hair transplant, they should keep in mind that the previously transplanted hairs were removed from the “permanent zone” and they will likely never be lost.
+Each transplant case is different with some patients possibly needing additional grafts to maintain the desired density and fullness (even in a previously transplanted area).
 Once again, this could be due to the loss of neighboring native hair.
-Once donor scalp hair is exhausted, additional donor hair can be obtained from elsewhere on the body i.e. beard, chest and extremities (ref to beard/chest FUE page).
+Once donor scalp hair is exhausted, additional donor hair can be obtained from elsewhere on the body i.e. beard, chest and extremities.
 We do have patients with advancing Norwood class who return to us over the course of many years for a 3rd transplant.
 These patients are perfect examples of those who may benefit from a beard to scalp FUE.